Operations in AI Safety: A One-Year Perspective and Advice

 Taught AI agents, adversarial attacks, and AI Safety strategy at a 10-day intensive bootcamp

-I build internal systems, data pipelines, and developer tooling — including a growing toolkit that makes AI agents verifiable and trustworthy enough to do real operational work.
+I build internal systems, data pipelines, and developer tooling, including a growing toolkit for making AI agents verifiable enough to do real work.
 More about this side of me →

 Themes and scores for podcasts, theatre, and other narrative art

-From running venues at the Edinburgh Fringe to sound-designing professional shows, theatre is where I learned to keep complex productions running under pressure.
+I run venues at the Edinburgh Fringe, sound-design professional shows, and learned it all running a student theatre.
 More about this side of me →

 Freelance sound design, including "Mary: A Gig Theatre Show" across five runs from the Fringe to the Traverse